 Potential Damage Costs in a Fender Bender Claim:

 In a 2010 study, the Insurance Institute for Highway Safety wanted to see how much damage would result from vehicles hitting each other at just 10 mph.
 They found repair costs per vehicle ranged anywhere from $850 to $6,015.
 That means your tiny, two-car fender bender could cost you $1,700 to $12,030 out of pocket!

 Potential Premium Increase Resulting from a Claim:

 Now let's consider the costs you may face from a premium increase if you do report the claim.
-It's very difficult to tell you an exact increase percentage since it really depends on your state of residence, the type(s) of coverage needed for the accident, your insurance company's rating plan, etc. We can tell you, however, that according to a study done by Insurance Quotes and Quadrant Information Services, the average premium increase after filing a single claim was 44.1 percent.
-Now, that's just an overall average for claims, not claim type.
+It's very difficult to tell you an exact percentage increase because it really depends on your state of residence, the type(s) of coverage used, your insurance company's rating plan, etc. We can tell you, however, that according to a study done by Insurance Quotes and Quadrant Information Services, the average premium increase after filing a single claim was 44.1 percent.
+Now, that's just an overall average for all claims, not for any particular type of claim.
 The average increase after a Bodily Injury claim was 48.6 percent, while a Comprehensive claim was only a 2 percent increase.

-While the additional premium costs may seem like a lot initially, an extra $33 a month doesn't seem to terrible compared to potential lawsuits and out-of-pocket costs we mentioned above.
+While the additional premium costs may seem like a lot initially, an extra $33 a month doesn't seem too terrible compared to potential lawsuits and out-of-pocket costs we mentioned above.

 When You Probably Don't Need to File a Claim

 Short version: If you got into an accident with just your vehicle, you're injury-free and no other property was damaged, then you may not need to file a claim.